Introducing the prettiest digital clock ever.

 There are a few sites that are smaller than Guimp, but when it comes to functionality, Guimp rules… the website even has games like pacman, pong, asteroids etc. and a gallery of pixel arts.

-[update] The blog is no longer updated since mid-2008, unfortunately.
+[Update] The blog is no longer accessible, unfortunately.